-0 • 1: Literally Homeless or family who lacks a fixed, regular, and adequate nighttime residence, meaning: Has a primary nighttime residence that is a public or private place not meant for human habitation; Is living in a publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, TH, and hotels and motels paid for by charitable organizations or by federal, state and local government programs); or Is exiting an institution where he/she has resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution.
-Category 2: Imminent Risk of Homelessness Individual or family who will imminently lose their primary nighttime residence, if: Residence will be lost within 14 days of the date of application for homeless assistance; No subsequent residence has been identified; and other permanent housing.
+Category 1: Literally Homeless

+Individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning:

+- □ Has a primary nighttime residence that is a public or private place not meant for human habitation; - □ Is living in a publicly or privately operated shelter designated to provide temporary living arrangements (including congregate shelters, TH, and hotels and motels paid for by charitable organizations or by federal, state and local government programs); or - □ Is exiting an institution where he/she has resided for 90 days or less and who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution.

+Category 2: Imminent Risk of Homelessness

+Individual or family who will imminently lose their primary nighttime residence, if:

+- □ Residence will be lost within 14 days of the date of application for homeless assistance; - $\hfill\square$ No subsequent residence has been identified; and - □ The individual or family lacks the resources or support networks needed to obtain other permanent housing.